gtrichard/influenza_sequences_toolbox/README.md

 ## Database

-This repository contains a modified version of the OctoFlu database to have proper M gene assignment to pdm or EA clades using a format compatible with the genotypeFasta tool.
+This repository contains a modified version of the OctoFlu database to genotype swine influenza A viruses with proper M gene assignment to pdm or EA clades.
+The database is properly formatted to be used with the `-d` option of the `genotypeFasta` tool.

 ## Citation